10 Reasons Why The UK Gambling Industry Keeps Growing

 Monarchy

-Did you know that the Royal Family has a long-standing relationship with horseracing, returning to the Tudors?
+Did you know the Royal Family has a long-standing relationship with horseracing, returning to the Tudors?
 And their affinity for gambling is not restricted only to horse racing.

 It’s hard to expect a member of the monarchy to speak about their affinity for blackjack or poker, but they have been known to participate.